 The dirty secret of MLM is that the people who make money in MLM are the ones who have big teams.
 Doesn't matter what company.
-If you want to get rich, you gotta recruit.
+If you want to get rich, you gotta recruit people into the system.

-Me?
-I hated the team building stuff back when I did MLM.
+Personally, I hated that stuff back when I did MLM.
 Maybe some people have the personality for it, but for me, it just didn't work.
+I always cringed when I had to pitch someone a "business opportunity".

-After a couple failed attempts at building a team, I found something that worked for me.
-It was called "affiliate marketing".
-Basically, I build websites and link to products.
+After a couple failed attempts at network marketing, I found something that worked for me.
+Basically, I publish articles and link to products using affiliate links.

 My Background With MLM